 We sang God Moves and Chris Deloglos led us in a prayer of confession.

 After the time in prayer, we sang The Saving One.

 Josh prayed for our church, specifically asking God to bless the married couples in KingsWay, as well as the singles who desired to be in a relationship.
 Josh prayed that more God-glorifying relationships and marriages would rise out of our church.

 He then preached the next message in our current series, Son of God: The Gospel According to Mark.
-The sermon was titled "Faith in the Midst of Hopelessness" and can be listened to again, here.
+The sermon was titled “Faith in the Midst of Hopelessness” and can be listened to again on our site.
 The message was founded in Mark 5:21-43.

 Gene led us in reciting the Heidelberg Catechism and closed with a benediction.

 Visitors were encouraged to stop by the Connect Desk and parents were asked to pick up their new KingsKids family packets.

 “For remember that it is not this woman’s finger that saved her, it was Christ whom she touched.
 True, the healing came by the act of faith, but the act of faith is not the healing – the healing lies in the person; so that you are not to be looking to your faith, but to Jesus the Lord … the strongest faith a man ever had, if it did not rest in Christ, damned him; the weakest faith ever man or woman had, if it did but terminate in the precious person and all sufficient work of Jesus, would certainly save.” –Charles Spurgeon

 1. Although the two people described in this passage were in hopeless situations, they still had hope itself.
 How was this possible?